Social Enterprise Development Initiative (SEDI)

 How SEDI works

-The department has partnered with 2 organisations from the sector to deliver SEDI:
+The Department has partnered with 2 organisations from the sector to deliver SEDI:

 SEDI Grants Administrator

-After an open, competitive grant round for the SEDI Grants Administrator, the department chose Impact Investing Australia (IIA) for the role.
+After an open, competitive grant round for the SEDI Grants Administrator, the Department chose Impact Investing Australia (IIA) for the role.

 IIA has the experience and connections with the sector to administer capability-building grants.